 Supplements:

-According to Chan (2016) sub-lingual (ie: ‘under the tongue’) Melatonin drops are the only form of supplementation effectively utilised by the body.
+According to Chan (2016) a prescription for sub-lingual Melatonin drops is the only form of supplementation effectively utilised by the body.

 Testing: